About Sturdy Fireproof Safes

 STURDY SAFES IN MULTIPLE ACCIDENTAL BURNS:

 In 2017 there were two Sturdy Safes involved in a 100% complete burn down.
 A volunteer fire department reported to the blaze but couldn't get any water to the house.
 No long gun safes currently on the market are designed to survive a burn down like this.
-Watch the video for the complete story.
+Watch the video, or go to the fire safe page for the complete story.